vipul2802/o365hq.com/content/blog/Top 8 solutions to secure your Office 365 Business.md

 -   something you have (like your smartphone) or something you are (like your face or fingerprint).\
-    If your company is using Office 365, then MFA is already there.
+    If your company is using Microsoft 365, then MFA is already there.
 At the same time, if you make security hard, people will work around it, so MFA should be implemented with the right model.
 It is possible to start with a couple of employees and [set